Westhaven School Remote Learning Offer

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

-For the pupils who are able, they will be invited into the live classroom teaching sessions through an online meeting.
+For the learners who are able, they will be invited into the live classroom teaching sessions through an online meeting.

-For the younger pupils and those less experienced at using devices, remote education will take the form of paper learning packs being sent home for completion.
+For the younger learners and those less experienced at using devices, remote education will take the form of paper learning packs being sent home for completion.